teambtcmap/btcmap-ios/README.md

 ## TODO

+## SETUP LOCAL DB
+- [ ] Setup local db so caching/querying locally is more efficient

 ## MAP PERFORMANCE
 - [ ] Biggest issue right now is we have a very naive implementation of the map annotations.
 We are adding all of them on viewDidLoad of MapVC.
 This becomes a problem as user zooms out to world view, as MapKit is surprisingly bad with their clustering logic and UI pauses for a bit.
 Biggest win might be using this 3rd party clustering framework: https://github.com/efremidze/Cluster